Welfare

 As Academic Administrator, Leema’s role includes providing on-course student support in academic related matters such as extension requests, suspensions, examinations, withdrawals, and managing arrangements for degree ceremonies.

 Along with the Senior Tutor, Leema is responsible for advising students about provision and support available for a wide range of disabilities.
-She can help you with any reasonable adjustments you may require to have the full experience of what this college and University has to offer.
+She can help you with any reasonable adjustments you may require.

 University Disability Advisory Service